- Itineraries & road trip ideas

-As one of the most popular Athenian weekend escapes, Nafplio’s accommodation is plentiful: boutique hotels in modern buildings, traditional guest houses and grand mansions from another era.
+As one of the most popular Athenian weekend escapes, accommodation is plentiful: boutique hotels in modern buildings, traditional guesthouses and grand mansions from another era.
 You’ll find both traditional and creative Greek cuisine at the tavernas and restaurants around town, as well as dozens of coffee shops and bars.

 The owner of this museum committed more than 40 years to his project (the first and only museum of its kind in the world), collecting and learning everything there is to know about worry beads.
 About 700 different types of ‘rosaries’ – Muslim, Christian, Catholic, Hindu, Buddhist, Greek and Turkish are all represented in the collection.

-The metropolitan church of Agios Georgios is one of the oldest churches in Nafplio.
-The funerals of Palaiaon Patron Germanon, Dimitrios Ipsiliantis and Capodistrias all took place here and this is where Otto, the first king of Greece, was crowned.
+The metropolitan church of Agios Georgios is one of the oldest churches in the city.
+The funerals of Palaiaon Patron Germanon, Dimitrios Ipsiliantis and Capodistrias all took place here.
+This is also where Otto, the first king of Greece, was crowned in the city of Nafplio.
 In the church’s interior, you’ll see an incredible replica of Leonardo Da Vinci’s Last Supper, painted by one of his pupils.

 The Pyli of Xiras constituted the only entrance to the lower town from land.
 Indeed, if you were on the outside when it closed, that’s where you remained.
 Today, the outside of the gate has been restored to its original form.